-Quick and Easy Shrimp Chow Mei Fun
+Quick & Easy Shrimp Chow Mei Fun

 Shrimp Chow Mei Fun, or Bihun Goreng, is a flavorful Southeast Asian stir-fried rice vermicelli dish that’s both delicious and satisfying.
 Packed with shrimp, chicken, crisp veggies, and aromatic spices, itโs a quick and tasty meal youโll want to make again and again!